 Work on the Temple Gate scheme started on 26 June 2017 and is due to finish by Autumn 2019.
 The associated construction work will result in changes to how pedestrians, cyclists and motor vehicles travel through the area.

 This page will list the most up-to-date information about any restrictions or changes to the highway, cycle paths and pedestrian routes.

-- Closure of Temple Street for 6 weeks from 25 September.
-Access to the 100 Temple Street car park will be via Canynge Street, and pedestrian and step-free access to the council office building will be maintained as usual.
-The parking bays on Victoria Street remain suspended.
+- Temple Street is closed.
+Access to the 100 Temple Street car park will be maintained via Canynge Street, and pedestrian and step-free access to the building will be maintained as usual.

 Due to the reduced road space available during the works, all cycle lanes through the area have been closed.
 In order to ensure cyclist safety, signs have been erected warning drivers not to overtake cyclists through the works.

 Please contact email@example.com in the first instance.